VSecDK/vsec.dk/_pages/events.md

 ## Streaming Guide

-If you want to have you event broadcastet live and recorded on the VSec YouTube Channel please reach to @kbodeholt on Discord.
+If you want to have your event broadcasted live and recorded on the VSec YouTube Channel please reach to @kbodeholt on Discord.

 # Past events